DJustConnect/samples/README.md

 * -u the URL of the platform API that you want to call
 * -v the http method of the call
 * -c the path to the certificate file or the certificate filename used to call the platform
-* -f the certificate’s password
+* -p the certificate’s password
 * -s the subscription key that you received during registration

 #### Command